-Assessment Weightage (%)

-Assignments(10 assignments with equal credit) 50

-Quiz(5 Quizzes with equal credit) 30
+Assessment Weightage(%) Internal (Minimum 10 assessments) 70

-Project 20
+Project (External component) 30

-ELEMENTS OF COMPUTING SYSTEMS - 2 L-T-P-C: 2-0-3-3
+21AIE112ELEMENTS OF COMPUTING SYSTEMS - 2L-T-P-C: 2- 0- 3- 3

 - This course is an integrative, project-oriented systems building course. - The course exposes students to a significant body of computer science knowledge, gained through a series of hardware and software construction tasks. - These tasks demonstrate how theoretical and applied techniques taught in other higher courses in AI are used in practice